-At the first disclosure by a Reporting Individual to a College representative, the Reporting Individual will be informed, "You have the right to make a report to Office of Safety and Security, local law enforcement, and/or state police or choose not to report; to report the incident to St. John Fisher College; to be protected by the institution from retaliation for reporting an incident; and to receive assistance and resources from your institution."
+At the first disclosure by a Complainant to a College representative and upon the Complainant’s initial meeting with the Title IX Coordinator, the Complainant will be informed, “You have the right to make a report to Department of Safety and Security, local law enforcement, and/or state police or choose not to report; to report the incident to St. John Fisher College; to be protected by the institution from retaliation for reporting an incident; and to receive assistance and resources from your institution.”

-A Reporting Individual has several choices for both reporting Prohibited Conduct as well as getting more information about their options for reporting and support.
-A Reporting Individual may choose to use any of the following reporting options simultaneously.
+A Complainant has several choices for both reporting Prohibited Conduct as well as getting more information about their options for reporting and support from the Title IX Coordinator or an authorized designee.
+A Complainant may choose to use any of the following reporting options simultaneously.

-A Reporting Individual may choose to share information with the College, receive resources and support, and pursue no resolution process at that time.
-When this is the expressed preference, the Reporting Individual is provided resources and informed of Interim Measures.
+A Complainant may choose to share information with the College, receive resources and support, and pursue no resolution process at that time.
+When this is the expressed preference, the Complainant is provided resources and informed of Supportive Measures.

-A Reporting Individual can also choose to make a report regarding sexual misconduct to the Title IX coordinator or Office of Safety and Security.
-When this is the expressed preference, the Reporting Individual is provided resources, informed of Interim Measures, and has the opportunity to discuss resolution options.
+A Complainant can also choose to make a report regarding sexual misconduct to the Title IX Coordinator or Department of Safety and Security.
+When this is the expressed preference, the Complainant is provided resources, informed of Supportive Measures, and has the opportunity to discuss resolution options.

 The Title IX coordinator can be reached Monday - Friday, from 8:30 a.m. - 4:30 p.m., Campus Center 206, by phone at (585) 385-8232, or by emailing email@example.com.
 After hours, Reporting Individuals can contact the Title IX coordinator through the residence director on duty or through Office of Safety and Security.

 The Office of Safety and Security can be reached 24 hours a day, 7 days a week by phone at (585) 385-8111 or in person at the Haffey Hall lobby.